Pre-Civil War Culture, Society and Politics – Quiz 6

 A | The land that was in conflict between the U.S and Britain. |

-B | The aftermath of the Chicago Fire |
+B | The tensions between the North and South |

 C | The development of revivalism |

-C | The Passing of the 14th amendment |
+D | The aftermath of the Chicago Fire |

 The quote "Fifty-four Forty or Fight!" was the slogan used to describe what conflict?

-B | Compromising slave trade between Nebraska and Kansas |
+A | Compromising slave trade between Nebraska and Kansas |

 C | The Missouri Compromise |

-D | Joseph Smith |
+D | The acquisition of Oregon |

 B | The Seneca Falls Convention |

-C | The Manifest Destiny |
+C | The Hartford Convention |

 Once you are finished, click the button below.
 Any items you have not completed will be marked incorrect.
 Get Results